Damien O'Connor: Sixth Labour Government, 2017-2023

 O'Connor has led various trade negotiations across the world in his role as Minister for Trade and Export Growth, including an historic $1.8 Billion EU Free Trade Agreement in 2022.
 O'Connor was the Facilitator of the Fishing Subsidy negotiations at the 12th World Trade Organisation Conference and delivered an agreement with new rules barring countries from subsidising illegal, unreported, and unregulated fishing.

 At the 2022 Asia-Pacific Economic Co-operation (APEC) forum ministers’ meeting, O'Connor joined a staged walkout when the Russian Minister spoke, with the shared statement including “We condemn in the strongest terms, the unprovoked war of aggression by Russia against Ukraine."

 In early July 2023, O'Connor accompanied Prime Minister Chris Hipkins to Brussels for the signing of the New Zealand-European free trade agreement.
 He described the agreement as a "bloody good deal" that had involved several years of tough negotiations.
 The European Parliament subsequently ratified the NZ-EU free trade agreement on 23 November 2023.

 During the 2023 New Zealand general election, O'Connor was unseated by National MP Maureen Pugh, who won the West Coast-Tasman by a margin of 1,017 votes.
 Despite losing his seat, O'Connor was re-elected to Parliament on the Labour Party list.

 In mid November 2023, O'Connor represented New Zealand at the 2023 APEC summit since incoming Prime Minister Christopher Luxon was unable to attend due to ongoing coalition-forming negotiations with the ACT and New Zealand First parties.

 Sixth National Government, 2023-present

 Following the formation of the National-led coalition government in late November 2023, O'Connor became spokesperson for trade and associate spokesperson for foreign affairs and transport in the Shadow Cabinet of Chris Hipkins.

 In late June 2024, O'Connor received a 60,000-strong petition at Parliament demanding that the National-led government not proceed with plans to reverse the previous Labour government's ban on live-animal exports.

 In early March 2025, O'Connor gained the regional development portfolio and retained the trade and land information portfolios during a cabinet reshuffle.
 He lost the associate foreign affairs and associate trade portfolios.

+On January 26th 2026, O'Connor confirmed that he would not be contesting the West Coast-Tasman electorate in the 2026 New Zealand general election.
+O'Connor would instead seek candidacy for the Waitaki electorate.

+In mid March 2026, O'Connor gained the defence portfolio during a cabinet reshuffle.